About us

 He is passionate about educating those affected by the virus as well as the general public.

-“The fear, shame and ridicule associated with the word ‘herpes’ is completely unwarranted and is a result of not the virus itself but greed, stigma, scaremongering and litigious thinking – societal diseases we actually should be worried, ashamed and embarrassed about, yet allow to continue because nobody addresses it.”
+“The fear, shame and ridicule associated with the word ‘herpes’ is completely unwarranted and is a result, not of the virus itself, but of greed, stigma, scaremongering and litigious thinking – societal diseases we actually should be worried, ashamed and embarrassed about, yet allow to continue because nobody addresses it.”

 – August 2022.